Thora Birch: 1999–2003: Transition to adult roles

 Birch appeared in several projects in 1999: firstly, the made-for-television film Night Ride Home, where she played a teenager grieving the loss of her older brother.
 Writing for Variety, David Kronke called it "a thoughtful and sensitive examination of how a family copes with grief", while saying of the performances, "De Mornay [...] digs deep and comes up with a character that seems true; Burstyn and Birch competently complement [her]".
 Next, she played the small, uncredited role of Mary in Anywhere but Here.

-Birch's portrayal of insecure teenager Jane Burnham in American Beauty, Sam Mendes's dark dramedy about the struggles of a middle-class household, was roundly praised by critics, with Peter Travers of Rolling Stone writing that she "[glimmered] with grown-up radiance".
+Birch's portrayal for the insecure teenage daughter in American Beauty, Sam Mendes's dark dramedy about the struggles of a middle-class household, was roundly praised by critics, with Peter Travers of Rolling Stone writing that she "[glimmered] with grown-up radiance".
 The performance earned her a BAFTA nomination for Best Supporting Actress, while the film was the recipient of the 1999 Academy Award for Best Picture and grossed over US$356 million worldwide, emerging as the biggest commercial success of Birch's career to date.
 She later said of the experience, "There was a lot of therapy involved [...]
 A lot of opening up and sharing things from our own lives about why we related to these characters.
 Everybody brought a lot of themselves to it.
 I know Annette did a lot of research about women becoming obsessed with the self-help realm.
 Kevin was working out obsessively and already in the headspace of [his character] Lester, even in rehearsals.
 And then there was Wes, Mena and I, who were these kids just incredibly excited to be there and watching [these] masters at their craft — just trying to absorb as much as we could from them".